Man La Yahduruhu al-Faqih: Compilation

+In the preface, Saduq explains that the book was compiled from earlier famous books which earlier Shiites had relied upon:

 Contents

 Man La Yahduruhu al-Faqih is mainly concerned with Furu al-Din.
 The book is meant to be a reference book to help ordinary Shia Muslims in the practise of the legal requirements of Islam.
 Generally, the Isnad's (list of the narrators) is absent.
 Thus, the book is a summary of the study of legal traditions.
 Shaikh al-Saduq himself said about his work: